 Project Description: Proposed amendments to the Placer County Tahoe Basin Area Plan.

-Staff Analysis:In accordance with Article IV of the Tahoe Regional Planning Compact, as amended, and Section 6.6 of the TRPA Rules of Procedure, TRPA staff reviewed the information submitted with the subject project.

-Determination: Based on the Initial Environmental Checklist, Agency staff found that the subject project will not have a significant effect on the environment.
+Staff Analysis: and Section 6.6 of the T cle IV of the Tahoe Regional Planning Compact, as amended RPA Rules of Procedure, TRPA staff reviewed the with the subject project.
+Determination : ironmental Checklist, Agency staff found that the subject ignificant effect on the environment.
+TRPA Executive Direct or/Designee -----Date

-TRPA Executive Director/Designee

-Date

-Attachment E IEC (Link)
+Attachment E IEC (link)